clevaway/kemeet/README.md

 |front-end |          Vue          |
 | Real-time video |   WebRTC.      |
 |Server-side |  using an Open signaling server for now, built and deployed by <a href="https://github.com/westonsoftware/">westonsoftware</a>         |

-KéMeet is a simple, beautiful, fast and secure Open-source alternative to Zoom.
-It is entirely free to download and use; it shall be and remain 100% FREE forever!
-All you need to do to use it is;

-- Simply enter a meeting room ID and connect to anyone else in that room!
-- You can even share your screen if you are using it on desktop!
-- Share it with friends and family, have fun as you use it!

 ## Why use Kémeet?
 - It's free and Open-source(No premium, hidden cost, nothing.
 100% free forever)